-Christian missionaries reached Ne' Gambang village-some fifty miles upriver from Meliau sub-district-where the Desa farmers of concern resided in 1970.6 The missionaries were never too welcome in this purely Dayak village due to their different skin color and, as perceived by the Dayak farmers, ill intentions. "[Seperti] hantu!"
+were never too welcome in this purely Dayak village due to their different skin color and, as perceived by the Dayak farmers, ill intentions. "[Seperti] hantu!"
 (They look like ghosts!) described one old farmer.
 This rejection prevented the missionaries from settling in Ne' Gambang village, and instead they had to commute some four miles downriver to Pianggu village where they developed a mission post, church, and school.
 To ease their mission, the friars used Catholic-converted Pianggu villagers with kin-ties with the Desa farmers at Ne' Gambang to lure the latter into the promises of Catholicism and an agreement to be converted.
 Although there are no exact records, it apparently took years of mission work to finally get some Ne' Gambang Desa farmers to agree to conversion, and another decade to establish a church in the hills of the village.

-Conversion is not an event, rather, it is a generational process (Hefner 1993; Kipp 1995).7 Theoretically, the introduction of Catholicism and Protestantism to Desa farmers -and eventually their conversion-occurred through several phases.
+Conversion is not an event, rather, it is a generational process (Hefner 1993; Kipp 1995).
+Theoretically, the introduction of Catholicism and Protestantism to Desa farmers - and eventually their conversion-occurred through several phases.
 The first phase involved the advent of the external stimulus and the introduction of stress.
-Protestant missionaries from Pontianak city-the

-6 Although Christian missionaries experienced accelerated progress in their conversion mission during the 1970s, the introduction of Christianity-Catholicism in particular-to West Borneo actually dates back more than 150 years.
-It was 1865 when the Jesuit missionary Father de Vries visited Singkawang, a port town by the river Kapuas, to set up pastoral journeys inward to the West Borneo hinterlands with several Catholics of Chinese descent who had settled in the town and commenced trade decades earlier.
-Over the course of thirty years, Singkawang developed into a permanent base station for resident priests and missionaries who travelled from there to serve other places in West Borneo.
-These West Borneo missions had to stop in the later 1890s, however, due to a lack of mission personnel, and in the same period, the permanent station in Singkawang was closed.
-However, a 1903 report relayed that priests and missionaries stationed in Singkawang had accomplished 467 conversion baptism missions to hinterland Dayaks by the time of that closing (Steenbrink 2007).
-The arrival of Capuchin friars in 1905 signaled a new beginning for the previously ended Jesuit mission.
-In the first decade of their new mission, the Capuchins redeveloped Singkawang mission station with hopes of reaching even further into the Dayaks' innermost villages.
+Protestant missionaries from Pontianak city-the capital of West Kalimantan province-were able to reach Ne' Gambang Village in the early 1990s.
+Their mission journey was relatively easy compared to that of the friars because a new trans-village mud road built by a palm oil plantation company facilitated their transportation.
+The Ne' Gambang Dayak farmers were also more receptive to these missionaries because of their past experiences with the Dutch Catholic friars.
+However, the Protestant denominations making these mission trips changed rapidly.
+The first of these missionaries, from Gereja Bethel Indonesia (Bethel Church of Indonesia), stopped their oncea-month mission trips after several years.
+In the early 2000s, Gereja Persatuan Pengabar Injil (Church of United Evangelists) missionaries restarted the Ne' Gambang mission, but they stopped after about two years due to a decision to move their area of focus some six miles downriver to Kunyil Village.
+At this phase, only a handful of individuals began to transform innermost villages.
 To do so, the friars employed a "moving back strategy"-an approach developed to continuously establish new mission outposts as they moved further inland to the forest (Steenbrink and Aritonang 2008).
 In 1928 the friars reached Sanggau, the last port town before entering Meliau sub-district.
 Here, the friars had to race against Methodist missionaries coming from Java and Moslem traders for religious influence over the Dayak who lived beyond the town borders.
 Eventually, the Methodists had to stop their mission due to their leader's being sent back to the United States.
 The Moslem traders were able to maintain control of Sanggau through their ability to establish a profitable NTFP trade network between local Dayak groups and Chinese traders in the bigger seaport cities (Daulay 1996).
 The friars-although able to establish only a small amount of Catholic influence in the town-immediately resumed their mission to move inwards toward Meliau sub-district.

-7 Unfortunately, I don't have any exact data to further elaborate the dogmatic differences each mission carried and how were they accepted by the Desas.
+8 Unfortunately, I don't have any exact data to further elaborate the dogmatic differences each mission carried and how were they accepted by the Desas.